 - Always be authentic in your content.

 Davis also likes The New Rules of Marketing by David Meerman Scott.
 “This book walks through every single digital and social media platform you can use to promote your business.
 Plus, tips on how to get the best performance out of each one.
-He also covers the social and digital strategies would work best for YOUR company depending on what is important to your brand.”
+He also covers the social and digital strategies would work best for YOUR company.”

-While she finds it incredibly informative, Davis also feels that “it has been written in a way that it is actually interesting and keeps your attention.”
+While she finds it incredibly informative, Davis also has an additional observation.
+“It has been written in a way that it is actually interesting and keeps your attention.”

 Stand out or get out